First TransPennine Express: TransPennine North West

 With the completion of the first stage of the North West electrification programme, the Scottish services were operated from 8 December 2013 by newly arrived Class 350 electric units and rerouted to stop at Wigan North Western after joining the West Coast Main Line close to Newton-le-Willows.
 Most stops at Bolton and Chorley were withdrawn as a result.
 With a number of peak services still operating via Bolton/Chorley or Bolton/Wigan North Western.

 Performance

-Official performance figures released by Network Rail for period 7 of the financial year 2013/14 were down on the same period last year at 87.8% (PPM) and MAA up to 12 October 2013 stood at 90.5%.
+Official performance figures released by the British railway infrastructure company Network Rail for period 7 of the financial year 2013/14 were down on the same period last year at 87.8% (PPM) and MAA up to 12 October 2013 stood at 90.5%.

 Rolling stock

 First TransPennine Express inherited a fleet of two- and three-car Class 158 Express Sprinter trains from Arriva Trains Northern.
 It also operated Class 175 Coradias on hire from Arriva Trains Wales.

-A franchise commitment was the replacement of the entire fleet, so in 2005 First TransPennine Express ordered 56 (later cut back by the Strategic Rail Authority to 51) three-car Class 185 Desiros, the first of which entered service in March 2006.

-Most of the Class 185s were delivered in FirstGroup's neon blue livery.
-The "i" in the logo of Keolis is used as the "i" in the TransPennine Express logo in addition to the First "flying f" logo.
-The first eight units were delivered in First's dark blue livery, and later reliveried with neon blue vinyls.